 I’m assuming the microchipping is self-explanatory, but this is a great time to check your address and contact details on your micro-chip… just in case!

-Watch the video about taking your dog to France after BREXIT
+Watch the video about taking your dog to Europe after BREXIT

 Prefer video to text?
 No problem- here’s the video about taking your dog to France (or Europe!) after BREXIT: